jmcollin78/versatile_thermostat/README.md

 The first delay (minimal_activation_delay_sec) in sec in the minimum delay acceptable for turning on the heater.
 When calculation gives a power on delay below this value, the heater will stays off.

-The second delay (security_delay_min) is the maximal delay between two temperature measure before setting the preset to ``security`` and turning off the thermostat.
-If the temperature sensor is no more giving temperature measures, the thermostat and heater will turns off after this delay and the preset of the thermostat will be set to ``security``.
+The second delay (security_delay_min) is the maximal delay between two temperature measure before setting the preset to ``safety`` and turning off the thermostat.
+If the temperature sensor is no more giving temperature measures, the thermostat and heater will turns off after this delay and the preset of the thermostat will be set to ``safety``.
 This is useful to avoid overheating is the battery of your temperature sensor is too low.

-The third parameter (``security_min_on_percent``) is the minimum value of ``on_percent`` below which the security preset will not be activated.
+The third parameter (``security_min_on_percent``) is the minimum value of ``on_percent`` below which the safety preset will not be activated.
 This parameter makes it possible not to put a thermostat in safety, if the controlled radiator does not heat sufficiently.
-Setting this parameter to ``0.00`` will trigger the security preset regardless of the last heating setpoint, conversely ``1.00`` will never trigger the security preset (which amounts to disabling the function).
+Setting this parameter to ``0.00`` will trigger the safety preset regardless of the last heating setpoint, conversely ``1.00`` will never trigger the safety preset (which amounts to disabling the function).

-The fourth parameter (``security_default_on_percent``) is the ``on_percent`` value that will be used when the thermostat enters ``security`` mode.
-If you put ``0`` then the thermostat will be cut off when it goes into ``security`` mode, putting 0.2% for example allows you to keep a little heating (20% in this case), even in mode ``security``.
+The fourth parameter (``security_default_on_percent``) is the ``on_percent`` value that will be used when the thermostat enters ``safety`` mode.
+If you put ``0`` then the thermostat will be cut off when it goes into ``safety`` mode, putting 0.2% for example allows you to keep a little heating (20% in this case), even in mode ``safety``.
 It avoids finding your home totally frozen during a thermometer failure.

 See [example tuning](#examples-tuning) for common tuning examples

 >![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/tips.png?raw=true) _*Notes*_
 > 1. When the temperature sensor comes to life and returns the temperatures, the preset will be restored to its previous value,
-> 2. Attention, two temperatures are needed: internal temperature and external temperature and each must give the temperature, otherwise the thermostat will be in "security" preset,
+> 2. Attention, two temperatures are needed: internal temperature and external temperature and each must give the temperature, otherwise the thermostat will be in "safety" preset,
-> 3. A service is available that allows you to set the 3 security parameters.
-This can be used to adapt the security function to your use.
+> 3. A service is available that allows you to set the 3 safety parameters.
+This can be used to adapt the safety function to your use.
 > 4. For natural usage, the ``security_default_on_percent`` should be less than ``security_min_on_percent``,
-> 5. Thermostat of type ``thermostat_over_climate`` are not concerned by the security feature.
+> 5. Thermostat of type ``thermostat_over_climate`` are not concerned by the safety feature.

 ## Parameters synthesis